A while ago I posted this quote on my LinkedIn. It went kind of viral, reached 44k people, and got 470 likes:

 I've done hundreds of user research sessions before, but I always encountered the following problems:

-As a designer or user researcher, you record the interviews, write down the most important findings, and get a good feeling for the users' needs and problems.
+As a designer you record the interviews, write down the most important findings, and get a good feeling for the users' needs and problems.
 Unfortunately, this doesn't mean that the stakeholders or other team members understand all these findings.
 If you don't have a dedicated user researcher, it's often too time-consuming to make the interview notes digestible enough that stakeholders would read each of them regularly.

 Everyone in SaaS knows it: Your colleagues have ideas, the users have ideas, the POs have ideas, and designers have ideas.
 You end up with a ginormous backlog of features where you don't even know if they solve real problems.

 Feature ideas aren't worth much without a problem.
 You know about many problems your software or user has, but you don't have a quantified pain level or occurrence count next to each problem so you know which of them you should tackle first.

 It was when I read Airbnb's Lenny Rachitskys‘ A Three-Step Framework For Solving Problems when I got the idea for this new user research approach that truly revolutionized my process and solved all the problems mentioned above.

 I tried a lot of different research approaches and got more and more excited about problems.
 No, not my personal problems like being scared of people who eat the brown parts of a banana.
 I got excited about becoming laser-focused on user problems.
 Problems only.
 Not features.
 Not values.
 Not gains.
 Not tasks.
 Not jobs.
 Not goals.
 Just problems.

 "Nothing is more certain to cause a project to fail than a misunderstanding of the problem you are solving."